kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

    progress, and recovery to `Degraded=False`.
 3. Recovery tests cover manual deletion, a new Pod-template revision, increasing the limit, scale-down cleanup, and controller restart.
-4. DNS tests verify eager Service creation for `Shared` and `UniquePerReplica`, including scale-up and rolling updates.
-5. An end-to-end test verifies that a repeatedly failing init container exhausts the budget, retains its group, and exposes the expected condition.
+4. An end-to-end test verifies that a repeatedly failing init container exhausts the budget, retains its group, and exposes the expected condition.

 ## Implementation History

 - 2026-04-16: Initial draft.
 - 2026-04-16: Clarified that the restart budget applies beyond preflight checks.
-- 2026-08: Removed the `publishNotReadyAddresses` API knob and kept the existing not-ready address behavior.
 - 2026-08: Replaced whole-LWS terminal failure with bounded per-replica recovery, aggregate degradation, and explicit recovery semantics.
+- 2026-08: Split init-phase DNS changes into separate work so this KEP covers only bounded group recovery.